When you have too many bad days, it’s hard not to feel discouraged, drift away from your goals, and let idleness set in and become your norm.

-When I felt my work quality was worthwhile to pay for someone to do, I’d award myself a 5*.
+When I felt my work quality was good enough to pay someone to do it, I’d give myself a 5-star rating.

-On the other hand, if I think, “heck, no way am I paying for this!”, then it’s a 1*.
+On the other hand, if I think, “Heck, no way am I paying for this!” then it’s a 1-star.

 It means I’d waste my money paying someone who produced the kind of work I did (not good!).

-I had 2 such wasteful days out of 5 days!
+I had two such wasteful days out of five!